cerebral/cerebral/docs/developer_guide/compute.md

 ...
 ```

 We also use the *when* operator to figure out if we indeed have an error, diverging execution to show an error message.
-If that is not the case, we update our state tree and show the message.
+Otherwise, we update our state tree and show the message.

-Note here that we also updated the *toast* to allow no time to passed in, causing it to stick.
+Note here that we also updated the *toast* to allow no time to be passed in, causing it to stick.

 You can use computeds with other computeds, directly in tags, with operators, in actions and in components.
 Lets update our **App** component: